Home

 When you don’t get results, you tell yourself:

-• Who am I to do this bold, crazy, risky thing?
+• Who am I to do this bold, crazy thing?

-• It works for other people but not for me.
+• It works for other people, not for me.

-• I am not smart or savvy enough.
+• I always knew I wasn’t smart enough.

-Having left behind a successful professional career and a network of friendships and connections in your home country, you are starting over again on many levels.
+You have left behind a successful professional career and a network of friendships and connections in your home country, and are starting over from zero in your new adoptive country.

-You are more tired, have less time to yourself, and have come close to burnout and fatigue from constantly sacrificing your health and wellbeing for others or work.
+You are often tired, have little time to yourself, and have come close to burnout and fatigue from constantly sacrificing your health and wellbeing for others.

-Then when you are ready to re-enter the workforce, you discover to your mortification that it’s not so easy to resume your career where you left off.
+When you are finally ready to re-enter the workforce, you discover that it’s not so easy to resume your career where you left off.

 Your frustrations:

-Culturally, you grew up in a conservative Asian family where your individual needs and preferences came second to the collective needs of the family.
-You excelled at complying with social and family values, expectations, and norms and were the classic Good Girl.
-Pleasing others is second nature.
-Speaking up for yourself and asking for what you want is alien to you.
-As an introvert, you feel guilty and apologetic even when you are right to speak up, and when your needs and wellbeing are at stake.
+You grew up in a conservative Asian family where your individual needs and preferences came second to the collective needs of the family.
+You were the classic Good Girl, excellent at complying without questioning.
+Pleasing others is second nature to you.
+Speaking up for yourself and asking for what you want makes you uncomfortable.
+You feel guilty, apologetic, and uncertain when you have to say no or speak up, even when you’re in the right or when your needs are not being met.

 Your frustrations:

-• Your lack of boundaries and avoidance of conflict are costing your personal peace.
+• Your lack of boundaries and conflict avoidance are costing you your personal peace.

 The past is not your fault, but the present and future are your responsibility.